Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

+In the context of optimisation, our main interest is in how homoclinic bifurcations amend the basins of attraction and lead to their merging.
+For a fictional two-dimensional system, Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(a)--(e) shows the basins of two coexisting attractors by different shades.
+Depiction of the basins is easy on the plane, but difficult in higher-dimensional spaces, so this figure can be used for a visual reference.
+Here, yellow shade shows the basin of an attractor at or near an equivalent of $x_{2}^{\mathrm{min}}$ (upper right part of the panel), whereas the basin of attractor at or near $x_{1}^{\mathrm{min}}$ (lower left part of the panel) is not shaded.

-Note, that Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle} (left column) shows that the stable manifold makes more than one turn around the three fixed points, which was hypothesized for the given system based on experience with ODEs, and implies that both basins of attraction should have a stripy structure.
-With this, numerical simulation of (\ref{dde_whole}), (\ref{eq_safe}), as well as of several similar DDEs, revealed that at positive $\tau$ from some initial conditions such systems systematically go to infinity.
-Although there are no tools to obtain a stable manifold of a DDE directly, one can bear in mind that such a manifold would be the boundary between different attractor basins.
-Then finding the basins could be another way to reveal the shape of the stable manifold, as was done in \cite{Balanov_saddle_tori_PRE05} for a 4-dimensional system.
+By analogy with similar situations in ODEs, one can hypothesise that the stable manifold should make several turns around the three fixed points, thus making both basins of attraction stripy.
+Although we cannot verify this hypothesis by building stable manifolds of the DDE, we can numerically find the basins themselves and reveal the stable manifolds as their boundaries, as was done in \cite{Balanov_saddle_tori_PRE05} for a four-dimensional system.

 The basin of attraction in (\ref{dde_whole}) is a set of all initial functions $\varphi(t)$, $t \in [-\tau,0]$, such that all solutions starting from these functions converge to the given attractor.
-It is a subset of an infinite-dimensional phase space and difficult to visualize.
-However, we utilize an approach of \cite{Losson_DDE_basins_Chaos93,Taylor_DDE_chaotic_saddle_PRE07} and consider only a subset of all possible initial conditions, namely, functions of a certain class parametrized by a finite number of parameters.
+It is a subset of an infinite-dimensional phase space and difficult to visualise in full.
+However, we utilise an approach of \cite{Losson_DDE_basins_Chaos93,Taylor_DDE_chaotic_saddle_PRE07} and consider only a subset of all possible initial conditions, namely, functions of a certain class parametrised by a finite number of parameters.
 In our case we choose the simplest class of constant initial functions, $\varphi(t) x \mathrm{const}$, $t \in [-\tau,0]$.
-Such functions can be directly compared with the positions of fixed points.
+Such functions can be directly compared with the positions of fixed points in (\ref{dde_whole}).

+Importantly, numerical simulation of (\ref{dde_whole}), (\ref{eq_safe}), as well as of (\ref{dde_whole}) with several similar potentials, including those specified in Sections~S--II and S-III of the Supplementary Note, revealed that at positive $\tau$ from some initial conditions such systems systematically go to infinity.
+Thus, infinity represents an additional attractor with its own basin and boundaries, which could be revealed numerically.